-2. Life isn’t that fair.There isn’t some little man in your belly with an abacus and tally, adding up your calories and putting fat on your body like some dickish accountant (pictured below).
-You know how some people eat whatever they want and never gain weight and others look at a burrito and gain five pounds?
+2. Life isn’t that fair.There isn’t some little man in your belly with an abacus and tally, adding up your calories and putting fat on your body like some dickish bean counter accountant (pictured below).
+You know how some people eat whatever they want and never gain weight and others glance at a burrito and gain five pounds?
 Weight gain and loss is not always fair and not always simple, if it were, would over half of Americans be overweight?

 A more public example of this is the show the Biggest Loser.
 But Jimmy, I loved that show and people lose a shit-ton of weight on their low calorie/ low fat diet.
 Yeah, I loved that show too, but the contestants start out morbidly obese, workout 23 and a half hours per day, take stimulants that Jillian and Bob hand out like sugar free Extra gum and Jenny-O turkey (this reference doesn’t make sense if you don’t watch the show.)
 What’s worse is that a recent follow up study conducted six years after the show had finished, revealed that nearly all of the contestants regained most, if not all of the weight.
 This isn’t because these people fell off the diet wagon or lack of will power, but instead the study shows how this type of weight loss slowed their metabolism down to such a degree that regaining the weight was a forgone conclusion.
 Countless other lowfat diet studies show the same thing, including The Women’s Health Initiative Study mentioned above.